bact/sentimentdemo/README.md

 SBOM demonstration design goals:

-- Small enough for human comprehension
+- **Comprehensible:** Small enough for a human to understand easily.
-- Elaborate enough to demonstrate the use of different information fields
+- **Informative:** Elaborate enough to showcase the use of various information fields within an SBOM.
+- **Testable:** Designed to facilitate testing and evaluation against specific use case requirements.

 Will eventually be submitted to [spdx/spdx-examples](https://github.com/spdx/spdx-examples) repo.